Independent African news, markets, culture and politics.

 Ghana, MultiChoice Embroiled In ‘War’ Over DSTV Price Hike • Channels Television

-Ghana’s Minister of Communications, Sam George, announced that MultiChoice had agreed to reduce subscription prices after submitting comprehensive pricing data, including a breakdown of bouquet prices, tax components, and pricing comparisons with other African countries.
-However, MultiChoice subsequently denied agreeing to a price reduction, stating that it continues to engage with the Minister to find an amicable solution that does not jeopardize the viability of the DSTV service.
+Ghana’s Minister of Communications, Sam George, announced that MultiChoice had agreed to reduce subscription prices after submitting comprehensive pricing data, including a breakdown of bouquet prices, tax components, and comparisons with other African countries.
+However, MultiChoice later denied having agreed to a price reduction, stating that it continues to engage with the minister to find an amicable solution that does not jeopardise the viability of the DSTV service.

-In response, Minister George stated that the country would not tolerate “disrespect” to Ghanaians and would proceed to enforce its earlier decision against MultiChoice.
-The Minister emphasized that no company is above the law and that MultiChoice can return to the negotiation table when it is ready to discuss price reductions.
+In response, Minister George said the country would not tolerate “disrespect” to Ghanaians and would proceed to enforce its earlier decision against MultiChoice.
+He emphasized that no company is above the law and that MultiChoice can return to the negotiation table when it is ready to discuss price reductions.
 The National Communications Authority of Ghana is set to carry out the enforcement action.

-The dispute highlights the challenges of regulating foreign companies operating in Ghana and the need for balance between protecting consumer interests and ensuring the viability of businesses.
-As the situation unfolds, it remains to be seen how the dispute will be resolved and what impact it will have on DSTV subscribers in Ghana.
-The government’s actions are aimed at promoting fair pricing and protecting consumers, while MultiChoice seeks to maintain the sustainability of its services.
-The outcome of this dispute will have significant implications for the broadcasting industry in Ghana and the region.
+The dispute highlights the challenges of regulating foreign companies operating in Ghana and the need to balance consumer protection with business viability.
+As the situation unfolds, it remains unclear how the conflict will be resolved and what impact it will have on DSTV subscribers.
+The government’s actions aim to promote fair pricing and protect consumers, while MultiChoice seeks to maintain the sustainability of its services.
+The outcome will have significant implications for the broadcasting industry in Ghana and the wider region.

 Scroll to Top